Welcome to Year 1 - Mrs Timmis, Mrs Brocklehurst and Miss Culverhouse

 See below for a list of all the sounds children need to learn in Year 1 and a video on how to correctly pronounce them.

-Our class text for the first half term is The Storm Whale by Benji Davies.
-We will be learning the story using a story map.
-During our exploration of the book will look at some new vocabulary to help us understand the characters feelings.
-We will also discover how to hold a sentence, use capital letters and write thank you letters.
+Our class text for the first half term is The Bog Baby by Jeanne Willis.
+We will be learning the story opening using a story map.
+During our exploration of the book will look at some new vocabulary to help us understand what the Bog Baby looks like.
+We will also discover how to use exclamation marks, use 'and' to join ideas and write our own story opening.

 Books we will be reading during story time this half term are shown below.
 Children will vote for which book they'd like to read that week.